 "We're on a roll in this state," said Democratic Senate Minority Leader Dick Saslaw.

-On Tuesday, Democrats dominated a U.S. Senate race and flipped three congressional districts.
+.
 The success mirrored last year's closely watched race for governor, where Democrats trounced Republicans in all three statewide races in 2017 and won more seats in the state House than virtually anyone expected.

 Democrats Abigail Spanberger and Elaine Luria both won close congressional races Tuesday thanks to strong showings among suburban voters unhappy with Trump.
 Now state Democrats are eying a number of GOP-held legislative seats in those same areas as potential targets.

 "Based on last night's results, we're feeling very good about our prospects," said Del.
 David Toscano, the leader of the state House Democrats.

 Virginia's off-year legislative elections and status as a quasi-swing state make it an attractive place for out-of-state groups to get involved, boosting attention on the races and nationalizing the debate.